The #1 Rule of Business & Hiring People is Wrong

 2. If I don’t make “a mistake” there will be no unintended consequences that will turn out badly.

-These two fundamental flaws to the argument are often overlooked by business with horrible consequences.
+These two fundamental flaws to the argument are often overlooked by businesses with horrible consequences.

-I think of the story of Bill Gates waking up one day and announcing suddenly that Microsoft was making a huge mistake by solely focusing on the desktop and starting to shift that big boat toward the Internet.
+I think of the story of Bill Gates waking up one day and announcing suddenly that Microsoft made a huge mistake by solely focusing on the desktop and starting to shift that big boat toward the Internet.

 In sports, “playing not to lose” often snatches defeat from the jaws of victory by inhibiting the very skill and effort that caused a team to take a sizable lead but ultimately lose because they decided to try not to lose rather than continue to overwhelm their opponent.